Chart Color Schemes

 Stirling - Osborne Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Stirling - Osborne Park's dwelling structure, as per the latest Census, consisted of 61.3% houses and 38.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 59.6% houses and 40.4% other dwellings.
-Home ownership in Stirling - Osborne Park stood at 34.9%, with mortgaged dwellings at 34.9% and rented dwellings at 30.2%.
-The median monthly mortgage repayment was $2,000, above Perth metro's average of $1,950.
-Median weekly rent in the area was $310, compared to Perth metro's $350.
-Nationally, Stirling - Osborne Park's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Stirling-Osborne Park, as per the latest Census data, 61.3% of dwellings were houses while 38.7% consisted of semi-detached homes, apartments, and other types.
+This compared to Perth metropolitan area's 59.6% houses and 40.4% other dwellings.
+Home ownership in Stirling-Osborne Park stood at 34.9%, with mortgaged dwellings also at 34.9% and rented ones at 30.2%.
+The median monthly mortgage repayment was $2,000, exceeding Perth metro's average of $1,950.
+Median weekly rent in the area was $310 compared to Perth metro's $350.
+Nationally, Stirling-Osborne Park's mortgage repayments were higher than Australia's average of $1,863, while rents were lower at $375.

 Frequently Asked Questions - Housing